 Many simultaneous links, however, may also lead to increased interference if not designed carefully.
 Hence, means are needed to improve the performance of overlapping MGWS networks.

-6 Overview of IEEE P802.11ad draft specification
+6 Overview of IEEE Std 802.11ad-2012

-The IEEE P802.11ad draft specification provides a suite of features that can meet the demands of the new usages and applications envisioned for MGWS, including:
+The IEEE Std P802.11ad-2012 provides a suite of features that can meet the demands of the new usages and applications envisioned for MGWS, including:

 – Support to data transmission rates up to 7 Gbit/s.